Horse Health Requirements

 - Governing body requirements may be more restrictive than GMHA and State of Vermont minimums.

-- In addition to the requirements set forth by GMHA above, if competing at a sanctioned event at GMHA, please provide
+- In addition to the requirements set forth by GMHA above, if competing at a sanctioned event at GMHA, please provide proof of the following within six (6) months of event dates:

 - Proof Equine Influenza Virus vaccination (Flu)